Health & Safety

 What is a typical day like at camp?

 Our campers experience many activity areas either as a whole session or as cabin groups.
 Our goal is to provide a well-balanced program for each child.
+You can check out a daily schedule and examples of camp activities on our Summer Activities Page.

 where will my child live?